blog

 A Worked Example — Start at the Channel Type

-To make this concrete, take a hypothetical DTC brand running Meta Prospecting at €120K/month.
+Let's focus now at one campaign type: Meta Prospecting at €120K/month.
 Before going anywhere near campaign-level numbers, it is worth pinning down what each measurement system says at the channel-type level for this same period (t = last month).

 Step 1 — What each measurement system reports at the channel level